HINTERLAND-software/lambda.mail-api/README.md

 npm run upsert:template
 ```

-4. If a new setup on new account
+4. If new setup on new account

 ```bash
 # Create topic if it does not exist